Wayland-Smithy/emoji-stripper-action/README.md

         repo-token: ${{ secrets.GITHUB_TOKEN }}
 ```

-_Note: This grants access to the `GITHUB_TOKEN` so the action can make calls to GitHub's rest API to fetch and edit PR data_
+_Note: This grants access to the `GITHUB_TOKEN` so the action can make calls to GitHub's rest API to fetch and edit PR data._